 Maltadee is growing up.
 Her family remains awful, but she learns to take care of herself.
-Here is a montage of her doing things like doing math while her month is on the phone complaining about a salesperson being wrong about a discount.
+Here is a montage of her doing things like math while her mother is on the phone complaining about a salesperson being wrong about a discount.
 And here is a montage of her baking herself cake and enjoying it under the table while her family wonders where that delicious cake smell is coming from.

 Then she discovers the wonders of libraries!